 Youth Physical Activity National Demonstration Sites

 The purpose of Play On! is to promote physical activity and fun through the use of thoughtfully designed outdoor play environments and creative playground learning activities.
-The Play On! program provides educators and recreation professionals evidence-based best practices to promote fitness and health — maximizing the value and potential of school and community playgrounds.
+The Play On! program provides educators and recreation professionals evidence-based best practices to promote fitness and health — maximizing the value and potential of school playground equipment.

-PlayCore is proud to partner with physical activity experts, SHAPE America, to provide a valid solution for intentionally increasing physical activity on playgrounds through six key elements of play to promote fitness.
-Play On! can be used to enhance recess, physical education, before/after school programs, special events, camps, and other programming efforts that focus on combating sedentary lifestyles and childhood obesity.
+GameTime and PlayCore are proud to partner with physical activity experts, SHAPE America, to provide a valid solution for intentionally increasing physical activity on playgrounds through six key elements of play to promote fitness.
+Play On! can be used with school playground equipment to enhance recess, physical education, before/after school programs, special events, camps, and other programming efforts that focus on combating sedentary lifestyles and childhood obesity.

 Weller Elementary in Springfield, Missouri is a Play On!
 National Demonstration Site and a great example of a school that is committed to the health and wellness of their students and the whole community.